JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 - wireless networking
 - OS scheduling
 - compression algorithms
+- postfix notation - where operators go after the operands.
+There is also an infix and postfix notation

 ### Operations
 These are the same for graphs.
 Note: traversing is the same as searching!!